Monday, December 31, 2012

 In the 1990s, cricket fans were robbed of potential epics that could have seen Sachin Tendulkar face the menace of Wasim Akram and Waqar Younis at their peak.
 It was a decade of deprivation, with political tempests extinguishing the possibility of what could have been the most gripping duels in cricket history.
 The world missed out, and so did the subcontinent.
 It is a painful irony that sport, which has the power to unite, continues to fall prey to the whims of political actors.

 If Bollywood actors can work across borders if Pakistani artists can enchant Indian audiences, and if Wasim Akram can coach the Kolkata Knight Riders in the IPL, why can’t cricket operate free of political constraints?
-Hockey teams have exchanged tours without issue—why, then, must cricket suffer this constant tug of war?
+Hockey teams have exchanged tours without issue—why, then, must cricket suffer this constant tug-of-war?

 The magnitude of an Indo-Pak cricket contest is unmatched.
 It is not just a game but an emotional catharsis for millions, encapsulating generations of history, rivalry, and longing.
 To rob fans of this experience is to ignore the very essence of what sport stands for—bridging divides, creating shared memories, and igniting passions in a way no other medium can.
 In the subcontinent, where cricket is not just a sport but a lifeline, the absence of these matches leaves an irreplaceable void.